Murdalay/bem-core/common.docs/reference/reference.en.md

 )
 ```

-where `statements` is arbitrary JavaScript-expressions allowed in the template's body.
+where `statements` is an arbitrary JavaScript-expression allowed in the template's body.

 **See also**: